 Geotargeting is a type of advertising that uses location data to target audiences with messages specific to their locations or geographic areas.
 This can be for countries, areas of a country, a city or town or even something as specific as a radius around a particular area.

 Geotargeting is widely used in digital advertising.
 This is because it allows businesses to tailor their message to a specific target market, therefore resulting in more relevant messaging and better return on investment (ROI).

 All the major ad platforms (Meta, Google etc) offer geotargeting.

 How does geotargeting work?

 Geotargeting works through geolocation.
 Geolocation simply refers to the geographical location of a device – such as a smartphone, laptop, fitness tracker or smart speaker – that is connected to the internet.

-Geolocation platforms actively collect geolocation data through a device’s connection to GPS and cellular networks.
-Enabling location services on your smartphone or other connected device means the geolocation platform can estimate your location in relation to those networks.
-The more networks that are in the area, the more accurate the location will be, so it’s easier to pinpoint in well-connected urban areas than rural ones.
+Geolocation platforms actively collect data through a device’s connection to GPS and cellular networks.
+Enabling location services on your smartphone or other device means the geolocation platform can estimate your location, relating to those networks.
+The more networks that are in the area, the more accurate the location will be.
+So, it’s easier to pinpoint in well-connected urban areas than rural ones.